-Fake Date/Romance Scams- After starting an online romance with a potential interest living abroad they begin to ask you for money for emergency bills.
+Fake Date/Romance Scams- After starting an online romance with a potential interest who is living abroad, they begin to ask you for money for emergency bills.
 Watch the video below for an example of a real romance scan.

 Romance Scam Video

-Virus hoax/Ransomware- you are contacted by “Microsoft Windows Support” and told your PC has a virus.
+Virus hoax/Ransomware- You are contacted by “Microsoft Windows Support” and told your PC has a virus.
 The scammer offers to resolve the problem immediately if you give them your credit card and/or remote access to your PC.
-They then hold your data for ransom until you pay oftentimes in the form of gift cards.
+They then hold your data for ransom until you pay, oftentimes in the form of gift cards.

-Overpayment scams- You will receive a check for more than an agreed price and the fraudster will ask you to send them the extra funds back via Venmo or gift cards.
+Overpayment Scams- You will receive a check for more than an agreed price and the fraudster will ask you to send them the extra funds back via Venmo or gift cards.
 Don’t do this.
 Even though the check shows up in your account it can still take a few more days to be verified.
 You may be held responsible by your financial institution for the bad check.****NO NORMAL PERSON WOULD SEND YOU MORE MONEY THAN WHAT YOU ARE ASKING FOR AND THEN TRUST THAT YOU WILL SEND THE EXCESS MONEY BACK TO THEM!**** Here is a short video on fake check scams from the Federal trade commission.

 Fake Check Scams Video

-Phishing scams- A Phishing scam is typically an email, letter, phone call, or even a text message to the victim indicating that they have won something and need to prove their identity in order to claim their prize.
+Phishing Scams- A Phishing scam is typically an email, letter, phone call, or even a text message to the victim indicating that they have won something and need to prove their identity in order to claim their prize.
 The sender asks for personal information, banking information, and small payments of money from the victim as a prerequisite to claiming the prize.
 Common scams are foreign lottery winnings, secret shopper requests, etc.

-Hacking scams- A hacking scam is typically sent to the victim via email stating that the victim needs to update their banking information or other account information.
+Hacking Scams- A hacking scam is typically sent to the victim via email stating that the victim needs to update their banking information or other account information.
 They then ask the victim to "sign in" to their accounts to update them.
 Once the victim signs in on the web page the hacker receives the victim's account information instead.
 This includes Paypal, Ebay, Credit Cards, banks, etc. ****REMEMBER!**** NO LEGITIMATE COMPANY WILL ASK YOU FOR PERSONAL AND/OR ACCOUNT INFORMATION IN THIS MANNER!